-Monastery of Santa Maria dell’Isola in Tropea, Italy
+Walk up to the Monastery of Santa Maria dell’Isola in Tropea, Italy

-Psychedelic Salt Mines in Yekaterinburg, Russia
+Visit the Psychedelic Salt Mines in Yekaterinburg, Russia

-Montreal Botanical Garden, Canada
+Mooch around Montreal Botanical Garden, Canada

 This 75 -hectare of fine greenery is known to be one of the world’s greatest botanical gardens.
 Visitors often visit this botanical garden with some thirty thematic gardens and 10 exhibition greenhouses.
 This place is surely for all the nature lovers who enjoys a day to be one with nature.

-The inverted tower in Quinta de Regaleira, Portugal
+Climb the inverted tower in Quinta de Regaleira, Portugal

-Two continents in Pingvallavatn Lake, Iceland
+Be in two continents at the same time, in Pingvallavatn Lake, Iceland

 Las Lajas Sanctuary in Ipiales, Colombia

-Seegrotte in Hinterbrühl, Austria
+Dive into Seegrotte in Hinterbrühl, Austria

-Located in Hinterbruhl Austria, this lake is considered as Europe’s largest subterranean lake.
-This is known to be 60 meters below ground level.
+Located in Hinterbruhl Austria, this lake is considered to be Europe’s largest subterranean lake.
+Stretching 60 meters below ground level.

-The Gassho-zukuri farmhouses in Shirakawa-gō and Gokayama, Japan
+See the Gassho-zukuri farmhouses in Shirakawa-gō and Gokayama, Japan

-Kampong Thom, Cambodia
+Go off the beaten track in Kampong Thom, Cambodia

-Mount Sanqing, Jiujiang in Mount Sanqing, China
+Go to Mount Sanqing, Jiujiang in Mount Sanqing, China

 So what are you waiting for?
 It’s time to travel the road less travelled!